jlim0063/SRBayesAnalyses/README.md

 * Experiment 1: `scripts/01a_nsf_main.Rmd`
 * Experiment 2: `scripts/02a_bds_main.Rmd`

-Datasets containing trial configuration and participant response data can be found within the respective `data_master.csv` files within each Experiment data subfolder.
+Datasets containing trial configuration and participant response data can be found within the respective `data_master.csv` files within each Experiment data sub-directory.
 OpenSesame files for the Bayes Decisions Task can be found in `materials` directory.

+## 1. PERFORMED ANALYSES

 ### **1.1 Manipulations Checks**